ariellourenco/dotfiles/zsh/README.md

 > [!IMPORTANT]
 > By default, **git config** will read configuration options from multiple files.
 When the `XDG_CONFIG_HOME` environment variable is not set or empty, `$HOME/.config/` is used as `$XDG_CONFIG_HOME`.
 However, on MacOS we need to manually create a `git` folder on `XDG_CONFIG_HOME` and have our `.gitconfig` file renamed to `config` to adhere to the following structure: `$XDG_CONFIG_HOME/git/config`.
 > For further details, see: [https://git-scm.com/docs/git-config](https://git-scm.com/docs/git-config#FILES)

-> [!NOTE]
-> Starting with version 9.1.0337, [Vim has incorporated support for the XDG Base Directory Specification](https://github.com/vim/vim/pull/14182).
-This is a significant development, but it may take some time for Apple to integrate it.
-In the meantime, this repository implements a slightly different [workaround](https://jorenar.com/blog/vim-xdg) suggested by Jorengarenar.
-For further details, see: [https://github.com/vim/vim/blob/master/runtime/doc/starting.txt](https://github.com/vim/vim/blob/master/runtime/doc/starting.txt)

 ## References